hyperledger/fabric-docs-i18n/docs/source/glossary.rst

 blockchain network -- that manages access and modifications to a set of key-value pairs in the :ref:`World-State`.
 In Hyperledger Fabric, smart contracts are referred to as chaincode.
-Smart contract chaincode is installed onto peer nodes and instantiated to one or more channels.
+Smart contract chaincode is installed onto peer nodes and then defined and used on one or more channels.

-智能合约是代码——由区块链网络外部的客户端应用程序调用——管理对 :ref:`World-State` 中的一组键值对的访问和修改。在超级账本Fabric中，智能合约被称为链码。智能合约链码安装在节点上并实例化为一个或多个通道。

 .. _State-DB: